heartbeatchimes/heartbeatchimes/index.md

 ## Lucid Dreams (Venice, Italy,  Apr 20th - Nov 24th 2024)

 The captivating piece "Lucid Dreams" combines a unique fusion of classical and computational visual arts with generative music derived from heart rate variability signals of a sleeping person.
-It is the result of a cooperation with Beata Maria Rzepecka of Gabriel Fine Arts, Melissa Budasz (alias "Masked Sphinx").
+It is the result of a cooperation with [Beata Maria Rzepecka](https://beatamaria.art/) of [Gabriel Fine Arts](https://gabrielfinearts.com/) and  Melissa Budasz (alias [Masked Sphinx](https://maskedsphinx.com/)).
 The piece is part of the Personal Structures exhibition, currently open at Palazzo Bembo in Venice, Italy.

 [![Lucid Dreams](assets/img/lucid_dreams_scr.png)](https://www.youtube.com/watch?v=bjx2urbXOjU  "Lucid Dreams")